 Here, I am sharing a creative writing piece written to a daughter I may have in the future detailing the things I would like her to know about life and growing up.

-There will come a time in your life where you begin to question the world around you.
-Things that once seemed as second-nature as opening your eyes in the morning, will suddenly become difficult.
-You may stare at your face in the mirror some days and smile back at the child you once were, with your full set of teeth now grown in and the eyeliner smudged around your face because you decided to draw hearts around your cheeks.
+There will come a time in your life when you begin to question the world around you.
+Things that once seemed as second nature as opening your eyes in the morning, will suddenly become difficult.
+You may stare at your face in the mirror some days and smile back at the child you once were, with your full set of teeth now grown in and eyeliner smudged around your face because you decided to draw hearts on your cheeks.
 You let people know that they are free to take one when they need the extra support.
 There will also come days when the girl in the mirror looks foreign to you.
-You will make faces at yourself, narrowing and widening your red eyes, wondering when this person in the mirror began to redefine herself for those around her.
+You will make faces at yourself, narrowing and widening your red eyes, wondering when this person staring back began to redefine herself for those around her.